-Of course, there was a chance that I had messed up the ferment and was experiencing food poisoning… except I was eating store-bought fermented miso and it looked, smelled and tasted good.
+Of course, there was a chance that I had messed up the ferment and was experiencing food poisoning… except I was eating store-bought fermented miso.
+It looked, smelled and tasted good.
 It was definitely not food poisoning…

-When you eat a new fermented food, you’re basically bringing a whole new set of probiotic friends to the party in your guts.
+When you eat a new fermented food, you’re basically bringing a whole new set of probiotic friends to the party in your digestive system.
 At first they don’t all get along and a fight ensues.
 A few of the unsavoury types end up getting kicked out as the brawny newcomers assert themselves.
-Then slowly, over time, your gut will settle down as everyone finds a new equilibrium.
+Then slowly, over time, your digestive system will settle down as everyone finds a new equilibrium.

 If anything, a gut wrenching reaction to a new ferment is actually a good thing!
-It means that you are slowly bringing your gut back into health as the good probiotics take over.
+It means that you are slowly bringing your flora back into a healthy balance as the good probiotics take over.

-In my case I took a half-teaspoon of miso every day until my tummy grew to love that umami flavour as much as my mouth did.
+In my case I took a half-teaspoon of miso every day until my digestive system grew to love that umami flavour as much as my mouth did.

 For the record, water kefir also resulted in a gut-wrenching first experience.
-However, it was all worth it.
-After a year of eating tons of ferments, the digestive systems (and the health) of my whole family drastically improved.
-It was certainly worth a few gut battles!
+However, it was all worth it!
+After about one year of eating tons of different ferments, the digestive systems (and the health) of my whole family drastically improved.
+So it was certainly worth a few gut battles!